Sirens and Condolences: Release

 On November 2, 2003, Sirens and Condolences was announced for release in early 2004, alongside which, its track listing was posted online.
 Later in November, Bayside went on a west coast tour with Silverstein, followed by an east coast tour in December with the Goodwill, Punchline, Digger, and My Hotel Year.
 Sirens and Condolences was released on January 27, 2004, through Victory Records.
-The following month, the toured the US Midwest and East Coast.
+The following month, they toured the US Midwest and East Coast.
 On February 28, 2004, the band filmed a music video for "Masterpiece" in Chicago, Illinois.
 The following month, the band played a handful of shows with Gatsbys American Dream.
 In March and April 2004, the band supported the Juliana Theory on their tour of the US; the trek included an appearance at the Skate and Surf Festival.
 They supported Autopilot Off on their headlining US tour.
 In July and August, the group went on tour with Fall Out Boy, Armor for Sleep, Name Taken, and the Academy Is...
 For this trek, bassist Andrew Elderbaum and drummer Jim Mitchell were replaced by new members.
 Bayside closed out August 2004 with a week-long tour with Catch 22 and Punchline.
 They went on an East Coast US tour with Hawthorne Heights, Burning Bright and the Break in September 2004, followed by an appearance at The Fest.
 Bayside closed out the year touring with Brandtson, the Sleeping, the Black Maria and Action Action.

 As of August 2008, the album has sold 59,000 copies.